 “Building a good customer experience does not happen by accident.
-It happens by design.” — Clare Muscutt, Founder of CMXperience.
+It happens by design.” — Clare Muscutt, Founder of CMXperience

 Accessibility isn’t a thing to shoot for; it’s a baseline.

 And what about businesses?
 The concept of business-to-business CX needs its due.
 While it’s true that people tend to downgrade B2B exchanges as needing less, shall we say jazz hands and pixie dust, and more cut to the chase, give-me-what-I-need without the frills.

 Customer experience begins and ends with our decisions

 Your willingness to listen and formulate responses based on what you hear, rather than what you assume, creates an incredible channel for insight.
 You can make small adjustments to language and process to convey to customers that you are invested in their happiness.
-It is one of the most potent things we can do as human beings: the act of seeing and valuing.
+It’s one of the most potent things we can do as human beings: the act of seeing and valuing.

 Your customers are managing 85% of their relationships online.
 Omnichannel CX can provide everything they want – and more.